Background

 & Research Agenda

 I am a health services researcher and implementation scientist.
 Currently, I am an Assistant Professor in the Department of Psychiatry at University of California San Diego.
-My additional training includes fellowships with the Implementation Research Institute and the Miriam Lifespan/Brown University Criminal Justice Research Training Program.
+I completed National Institute of Health-funded fellowships with the Implementation Research Institute and the Miriam Lifespan/Brown University Criminal Justice Research Training Program.

 I have been working in applied health services and health policy research for 10+ years.
 My research agenda is focused on: